 This will enable new post-stroke rehabilitation devices controlled by brain signals.
 The team published its research as a preprint on bioRxiv and posted a video online showing their "mind-reading" system at work.
 To develop devices controlled by the brain and methods for cognitive disorder treatment and post-stroke rehabilitation, neurobiologists need to understand how the brain encodes information.
-A key aspect of this is studying the brain activity of people perceiving visual information, for example, while watching a video.
-The existing solutions for extracting observed images from brain signals either use functional MRI or analyze the signals picked up via implants directly from neurons.
 How memories form and fade.
 Summary: Stable memories are encoded by teams of neurons firing in synchrony, providing redundancy that enables the memory to persist over time.

 Why are real life, documented and recorded examples never used in these studies?
 Why is the statistical significance of parapsychology never mentioned?
 Does mind influence matter?
 The answer is an unquestionable yes, this fact is firmly established in scientific literature, and the only thing up for debate is just how much of an effect our minds can have on matter.
-In what’s known as the double slit experiment, tiny bits of matter (photons, electrons, or any atomic-sized object) are shot toward a screen that has two slits in it.
-How can a single piece of matter exist and express itself in multiple states, without any physical properties, until it is “measured” or “observed”?
-Fascinating, isn’t it?
-The New Study His Facebook post reads, Your morals and religious beliefs are linked.
+Your morals and religious beliefs are linked.
 But not in the way you'd expect.
 Most religious people think their morality comes from their religion.